 A (technological) leap of faith

 Emerging ecosystems are strong enough to leapfrog existing technologies and adopt the solutions of the future.
-It happened in the past (see LTE adoption in Africa/India leapfrogging classical landlines) giving birth to a breed of companies that created their own markets.
+It’s happened in the past (see LTE adoption in Africa/India leapfrogging traditional landlines), giving birth to a breed of companies that created their own markets.
 These startups are the backbone of the future ecosystem populated by dependent/client third parties.

-Examples of target industries and their needed infrastructure for innovation:
+Examples of target industries and their needed infrastructure for tech innovation

 Vicious cycle: EVs adoption vs charging infrastructure (as described above).

 Smart cities — need data collection systems to spawn and feed third-party apps.

 Vicious cycle: public utility apps vs structured data providers.

 Workspace — needs office space affordable for companies of all sizes, where location-centric communities to grow and cross-pollination to happen.